 Unfortunately, some community members might object to certain books being available.
 It is important to manage those objections with professionalism, respect, and dedication to the mission of serving your community ...
 Read More

 In a new policy paper, the literary and human rights organization PEN America showcases the impact of the nation’s most pernicious book ban: the system of restrictions that exist across U.S ...
 Read More

 Banned Books Week is rolling strong, and today's events include webinars, comics as inspiration, readings, Salman Rushdie and Laila Lalami, and so. much. trivia!
 Be sure to visit the Banned ...
 Read More

-It's National Library Week, which means the American Library Associations Office for Intellectual Freedom has unveiled the most challenged books of 2018.
-Normally, that list is only ten titles long, ...
+The American Library Associations Office for Intellectual Freedom compiles an annual list of the most challenged and banned books.
+Normally, that list is only ten titles long, but this year’s ...
 Read More

 Banned Books Week is the annual celebration of the freedom to read.
 The event is sponsored by a coalition of organizations dedicated to free expression, including American Booksellers Association; American Library Association; American Society of Journalists and Authors; Association of University Presses; Authors Guild; Comic Book Legal Defense Fund; Foundation for Individual Rights in Education (FIRE); Freedom to Read Foundation; Index on Censorship; National Coalition Against Censorship; National Council of Teachers of English; PEN America; People For the American Way Foundation; and Project Censored.
 It is endorsed by the Center for the Book in the Library of Congress.
 Banned Books Week also receives generous support from DKT Liberty Project and Penguin Random House.